 Yes.
 State lawmakers in 2019 passed the West Virginia Lottery Interactive Wagering Act, a gambling expansion bill that legalized online casino gambling and online poker.
-The state has five land-based casino licensees, and each will be permitted to form one online partnership for casino gambling and another for online poker.
+Other states seem to be following suit with sports betting in Ohio being legalised in January 2023.
+West Virginia has five land-based casino licensees, and each will be permitted to form one online partnership for casino gambling and another for online poker.

 Online casinos launched in July 2020, but poker sites are still a ways off.
 WV bettors can also sharpen their skills by playing free casino games at a variety of social casinos.
 Gambling.com has compiled a list of the top social casinos, such as Luckyland and Chumba Casino, which offer free online casino games through their websites or Facebook apps.
 Some social casinos allow you to win prizes.

 WV online sportsbook betting has already launched, with daily fantasy sports giants DraftKings and FanDuel going live with mobile sports betting in August 2019 and BetMGM in January 2020.

 The WV Lottery Commission initially set a July 1, 2020 deadline to enact online casino gambling regulations.
 DraftKings launched its online casino product on July 15, 2020 in the Mountain State, partnering with Hollywood Casino at Charles Town Races.
 In late August, BetMGM joined the online casino market in WV, partnering with The Greenbrier Casino Club.